-Most grants for students are awarded after you fill out the FAFSA form.
-Since grants and other financial aid are often given out on a first-come, first-served basis, it makes sense to fill out this form for student aid as soon as you can for the academic year you’re planning to attend.
+Most grants for students are awarded only if you fill out the FAFSA.
+Since grants and other financial aid are often given out on a first-come, first-served basis, it makes sense to fill out this form as soon as possible.

-Even so, it doesn’t hurt to check for other sources that may offer grants for college students, including your college or university and professional organizations you are affiliated with.
-Grants for college are out there, and applying for as many opportunities as possible gives you the best chance at lowering your college costs.
+It also doesn’t hurt to check for other sources that may offer grants for college students, including your college or university and professional organizations you are affiliated with.
+Applying for as many opportunities as possible gives you the best chance of lowering your college costs.